I’m delighted to share my experience solo hiking the Kumano Kodo pilgrimage trail in this Kumano Kodo blog!

 It was a tough slog.
 The rain had turned the pathways into waterfalls.
 Everything in my backpack was soaked through!
 Solo hiking in Japan could be a daunting task with weather like that, but thankfully I met a group of hikers from Belgium and walked with them the rest of the way to Yunomine Onsen.

-The last hiking stop this day was really Kumano Hongu Taisha, but it was raining so much it was hard to enjoy it (thankfully, I could go back the next day)!
+The last hiking stop that day was really Kumano Hongu Taisha, but it was raining so much it was hard to enjoy it (thankfully, I could go back the next day)!

 Staying overnight in Yunomine Onsen: